luiswdy/form_lesson_1/docs/commit-message-template.md

 # For instance: [Add] A new feature

 # <Skip CI>
-# Uncomment the following line if you want CI to skip this change
+# Uncomment the following line if you want CI to skip this change.For instance, the change is just bumping the marketing version
 # [ci skip]